Selective Service System: Lottery procedures

 If the agency were to mobilize and conduct a draft, a lottery would be held in full view of the public.
 First, all days of the year are placed into a capsule at random.
-Second, the numbers 1–365 (1–366 for lotteries held with respect to a leap year) are placed into a second capsule.
+Second, the agency places the numbers 1–365 (1–366 for lotteries held in a leap year) into a second capsule.
 These two capsules are certified for procedure, sealed in a drum, and stored.

-In the event of a draft, the drums are taken out of storage and inspected to make sure they have not been tampered with.
+If a draft occurs, the drums are removed from storage and checked for tampering.
 The lottery then takes place, and each date is paired with a number at random.
 For example, if 19 January is picked from the "date" capsule and the number 59 picked from the "number" capsule, all men of age 20 born on 19 January will be the 59th group to receive induction notices.
 This process continues until all dates are matched with a number.

 Should all dates be used, the Selective Service will first conscript men at the age of 20, then 21, 22, 23, 24, 25, 19, and 18.
 Once all dates are paired, the dates will be sent to Selective Service System's Data Management Center.